 - DAASI International can apply numerous core competencies from her second business area of Federated Identity & Access Management.
 Only a few examples are the integration of multifunctional IT infrastructures, data harmonization and conversion as well as high-performing data processing.

 - In both business areas, DAASI International works for and with research and university institutions.
-Because of that, DAASI International has built up a large network of contacts and cooperations.
+This allowed DAASI International to create a large network of contacts and cooperations.

 This love and passion for research has not changed since then.
 By participating in research, DAASI International wants to contribute to the common good, and therefore offers much commitment, experience and expertise to the Digital Humanities.